-One of the roles of Social Farms & Gardens is to promote care farming as a quality service provision in health & social care and specialist education and to support farms and gardens delivering these services.
+One of the roles of Social Farms & Gardens is to promote care farming as a quality service provision in health & social care and in specialist education and to support farms and gardens delivering these services.
 We are therefore proud to offer the SF&G Code of Practice to our members.

 This page describes the care farming Code of Practice process and explains how to apply.

 What is the Code of Practice for?